PranaviKolouju/GeoQuest/README.md

 **Setup:**

 To compile the application, ensure that the GeoQuest repository is cloned onto your personal computer.
 Navigate to the directory of the cloned repository on a terminal.
-From there, navigate to the emsdk file to clone the public emsdk repo using the following commands:
+From there, navigate to the emsdk folder to pull the emsdk submodule using the following commands:

 - git submodule init
 - git submodule update